Percy Jackson & the Olympians: The Kane Chronicles

 The novels are set within the same fictional universe as the three previous book series, and are narrated alternately in first-person by the two protagonist-siblings Carter and Sadie Kane.
 The siblings are descended from the two pharaohs Narmer and Ramses the Great and are powerful magicians.
 They and their friends are forced to contend with Egyptian gods and goddesses who still interact with the real world.
 The series includes a trilogy consisting of The Red Pyramid (2010), The Throne of Fire (2011), and The Serpent's Shadow (2012), as well as three crossover books with the Percy Jackson & the Olympians series.

 Magnus Chase and the Gods of Asgard

 The main protagonist Magnus Chase, son of the Vanir god of fertility Frey, narrates the novel in first person.
 He has a relationship with Alex Fierro, another main character, and his Valkyrie is Samirah al-Abbas, a daughter of Loki.
-He is also the cousin of Annabeth Chase, a main character in the Percy Jackson and the Olympians and The Heroes of Olympus series, who links the two series together.
+He is also the cousin of Annabeth Chase.
 The series consists of three books: The Sword of Summer (2015), The Hammer of Thor (2016), and The Ship of the Dead (2017).